Air Force Golden Jubilee Institute

 Air Force Golden Jubilee Institute, located at Subroto Park, Delhi Cantonment, India, is a school run by the Indian Air Force Educational and Cultural Society.
 It was founded in 1985.

 The school has an auditorium named as Rabindralaya.
 There are three separate 'wings' in the school.
-The Special wing is dedicated for education of special needs.
+The Special wing is dedicated special education school of special needs.
 The Junior wing has classes Kindergarten to V. The Senior wing has classes VI to XII.

 The school was established primarily for the benefit of children of Indian Air Force personnel.
-It is open to children of Army and Navy personnel as well as to civilians.
+It is open to children of Non Air Force category also from other defence Army and Navy personnel as well as gives admissions to CWSN from civilians background.
 The Air Force Golden Jubilee Institute is a co-educational public school.

 The school, and its sister schools, Air Force Bal Bharati School and The Air Force School are run by the Indian Air Force Educational and Cultural Society.

 History

 On completion of Golden Jubilee Year of Indian Air Force, this Institute established in 1985.
-It started as a school for children with special needs.
+It started as a Special school [Special Wing] for children with special needs.
 The school was extended and made a public school the following year.